 Made famous by Andy Warhol, pop art can be used to create striking tattoos as well.
-While fine art encompasses the more traditional art seen in museams, pop art features subject from pop culture.
+While fine art encompasses the more traditional art seen in museums, pop art features subjects from pop culture.
 Pop art tattoos frequently feature comic book images or musical icons, but any subject matter that is derived from popular culture is a good choice.

-Memorialize your loved ones or your idols with a portrait tattoo!
-Frequently done in a hyper realistic style, a portrait tattoo is the perfect way to pay tribute to someone.
-Whether it is a pop icon, historical hero, or a passed love one, keep them with you with a tattoo of their portrait.
+Memorialize your loved ones or your idols with a portrait !
+Frequently done in a hyper realistic , a portrait is a perfect way to pay tribute to someone.
+Whether it is a pop icon, historical hero, or a passed loved one, keep them with you with a of their portrait.

 40. Quote / Word

-Always have your inspiration with you with a quote tattoo.
-Do you have a favorite phrase, or a power word?
-Keep it with you all the time as a tattoo.
-Quotes work best as a simple font, while single words look great when embellished upon.
+Always have your inspiration with you with a quote .
+Do you have a favorite phrase or a power word?
+Keep it with you all the time as a .
+Quotes work best in a simple font, while single words look great when embellished.
 Many quote tattoos can be found on the forearm, upper chest, or lower back.

-If a full colored portrait or image is too much for you, consider a silhouette tattoo.
-The beauty in this style is in the simplicity.
+If a full-colored portrait or image is too much for you, consider a silhouette .
+The beauty of this is in its simplicity.
 While color can be added for some striking results, most silhouette tattoos are done in all black.
-These work well on any part of the body, and can range from a small icon to full torso coverage.
+These work well on any part of the body and can range from a small icon to full torso coverage.

-Take a piece of an artist’s sketchbook with you in the form of a sketch tattoo.
-While an image with full color and details is stunning, a sketch tattoo has a charm that is hard to match.
+Take a piece of an artist’s sketchbook with you in the form of a sketch .
+While an image with full color and details is stunning, a sketch has a charm that is hard to match.

 43. Stained Glass

-Let your light shine with a stained glass tattoo.
+Let your light shine with a stained glass .
 Heavy black borders represent the ironwork, filled in with vibrant colors to create the illusion of an illuminated stained glass window.
-Use a tradition design, or take any image and have your tattoo artists turn it into a stained glass window.
+Use a traditional design, or take any image and have your tattoo artists turn it into a stained glass window.

-A specific type of optical illusion, a torn skin tattoo features flesh ripping away to reveal what is underneath.
-This technique takes time to achieve, but leaves a remarkable finished image.
+A specific type of optical illusion, a torn skin features flesh ripping away to reveal what is underneath.
+This technique takes time to achieve but leaves a remarkable finished image.

 What do you have lurking under your skin?
 Bones, gears, pistons?
 For best effect, these tattoos are done on larger areas, such as the chest or upper arms.